matthitchcock/trust-the-rp/trust-the-release-pipeline.md

     * Test / Validation Plan
     * Back out plan

+We do, of course then need to represent the change at the Change Approval Board (CAB), probably multiple times, because we first need to raise a change to implement into one environment, then another change for the second environment, and repeat until we reach Production.

-An example table is as follows:
+An example table of activities for Change Implementation is as follows:

 | Step | Activity | Detail | Stakeholder | Possible Automation |
 |----|----|----|----|----|